temporalio/tcld/README.md

 ```

 # API Key Management (Preview)
-<em>The API Key feature is currently in "Preview Release".
+*The API Key feature is currently in "Preview Release".
 Customers must be invited to use this feature.
-Please reach out to Temporal Cloud support for more information.</em>
+Please reach out to Temporal Cloud support for more information.*

 API Keys provide machine based authentication for Temporal Control Plane APIs.
 These keys are generated for and inherit the roles and permissions of the current user.
-API Keys are required to have a duration / expiry for preview with a max of 90 days and min of 1 day.
+API Keys are required to have a duration / expiry for preview within 1 to 90 days.
 We recommend to always set a duration / expiry for your API keys.
 This will allow you to rotate your API keys frequently and minimize the exposure of a token in case it is compromised.
 ### Creating an API Key:
-<em>Make sure to copy the secret or else you will not be able to retrieve it again.</em>
+*Make sure to copy the secret or else you will not be able to retrieve it again.*

 Create an API key by running the following command:
 ```